vicjulrin/Matching_Counterfactual_Forest/README.md

 # Load data

     # Load data.
 The data should be a table where rows correspond to spatial units (e.g., pixels) and columns represent variables.
-    # Each spatial unit (row) will serve as the input for the matching process, which will be performed based on the similarity between covars (columns)
+    # Each spatial unit (row) will serve as the input for the matching process, which will be performed based on the similarity between Covariables (columns)
     setwd(input)
-    data<- read.csv("data.csv", header = T)
+    data<- readRDS("data.rds")

     names(data)